fmajorcminor/TravelingSalespersonProblem-AlternativeMethod/README.md

 This project took the Traveling Salesperson Problem and put a new spin on it.
 McKay and I decided to implement two algorithms and combined them into one.
 We used an algorithm for a convex hull combined with nearest insertion.
 We found that this gave us a better algorithm than a simple greedy algorithm.

+Open [a relative link](TSP GROUP PROJECT.pdf) for detailed write-up of project